PublicGoodStudio/recap-vis/README.md

 5. Point your browser to `http://localhost:8080`.
 You should be able to see the rendered SVG at that url on your machine.
 If you ran `npm run watch` in step 4, you should be able to adjust styles, and see the visualization hot-updated.

-When the visualization is to your liking, use [this tool](https://nytimes.github.io/svg-crowbar/) from the New York Times to extract the SVG for print.
+When the visualization is to your liking, you might try [this tool](https://nytimes.github.io/svg-crowbar/) from the New York Times to extract the SVG for print.

+If the tool doesn't seem to work (We've experienced a few issues with this tool in the past), the svg styling is self-contained enough that it should be possible to download the SVG manually.
+Open the inspector, right click on the `svg` element containing your visualization, and click "Copy Element".
+Then open your favorite text editor and paste the element into it.
+Finally, just save the new file as a `.svg`.
+From there, you should be able to open the file in any vector drawing application.

 ## Attribution